Baking Belonging: Apple Turnovers, Volunteering, and Rebuilding My Village

 The First Class Petty Officers Association: Serving and Supporting

-This year, I’m especially proud to support the First Class Petty Officers Association (FCPOA) through fundraisers and volenteering.
+This year, I’m especially proud to support the First Class Petty Officers Association (FCPOA) through fundraisers and volunteering.
 The FCPOA is a group made up of sailors like my husband—people who are dedicated not only to their own careers, but to uplifting others.
 Every year, they raise funds for causes that matter: supporting families, providing events for the community, and strengthening the bonds that hold our military community together.

 Even if I don’t always know the specific cause for the year, I know the heart behind it.
 The FCPOA cares deeply about giving back, about showing up for each other, and about making sure no one gets left behind.
 It’s a spirit I see in my husband and in so many others who wear the uniform.
 It’s a spirit I try to carry into my own work, whether I’m crocheting comfort dolls, baking apple turnovers, or just lending a hand where it’s needed.